FundyPhytoPhys/prochlorococcus_o2/README.md

 Data was imported and tidied into R (v4.1.3), running under R-studio (Posit Team, v2023.06.0), using the 'tidyverse' [@R-tidyverse], 'glue' [@R-glue], 'ggh4x' [@R-ggh4x], 'ggtext' [@R-ggtext], 'ggpubr' [@R-ggpubr], 'minpack.lm' [@R-minpack.lm], [@R-data.table], [@R-zoo], [@R-mgcv], [@R-kable] and 'nlstools' [@R-nlstools] packages.
 Formatted outputs were generated from Rmarkdown files using the 'knitr' [@R-knitr] and 'bookdown' [@R-bookdown] packages.
 The 'MultiCultiCatalog' googlesheet containing metadata was read using the [@R-googlesheets4] package.

 ## Repo content information

+All data and annotated code for data import, transformations and analyses are available at are available on the figshare data repository (DOI: 10.6084/m9.figshare.25959061).

+All data and annotated code are also available at https://github.com/FundyPhytoPhys/prochlorococcus_o2

 ### MetaDataCatalog